nddao/IBM-Db2-zOS-samples/Files/README.md

 1. SGLWCFG:  sample JCLs to set up and run the workload.
 These JCLs are from the SGLWSAMP and customized for the test environment.
 This set up uses the default values

-	* CRTSG : samplr JCL to create store group GLW01.
+	* CRTSG : sample JCL to create store group GLW01.

 	* GLWBUILD  : sample JCL to create database and objects for the GLW workload.